-The kids and I did an outdoor scavenger hunt that was mentioned in the Pre-K workbooks.
-A great way to get the kids outside while learning how to sound things out.
-They even learn a little bit of science when I explained different plant and tree types.
+The kids and I enjoy doing this outdoor alphabet scavenger hunt over and over again as a way to find new things and ideas.
+They even learn a little bit about science when I explained different plant and tree types.
+Perfect for a preschool outdoor scavenger hunt or elementary-aged children.

 This outdoor activity helps kids look at the world around them.
 Finding objects that begin with each letter of the alphabet and exercising visual learning.
 I created the printable because I really wanted our kids to have a hands-on experience when doing this activity.